NHL roundup: Hall scores first goal with Coyotes in rout of Wings

 The 2012 Vezina winner as the NHL's top goaltender, Lundqvist notched his 457th career win by stopping 19 of 20 shots as the Ducks generated very little pressure on the Swedish netminder.
 The Ducks' Ryan Miller, who won the Vezina in 2010 while playing with Buffalo, stopped 36 shots and slid to 15-9-6 all-time against the Rangers.
 Kreider scored in each of the first two periods to bring his goal total to 10, and Filip Chytil and Brett Howden also scored for New York, which split the season series with Anaheim.
 Sam Steel produced a goal for Anaheim, which ended its four-game road swing with a 1-3-0 mark.

-Flames 5, Stars 1 Matthew Tkachuk had a goal and two assists as Calgary scored three power-play goals and a short-hander in defeating host Dallas to end a three-game winless streak.
+Flames 5, Stars 1 Matthew Tkachuk had a goal and two assists as Calgary scored three power-play goals and a short-handed in defeating host Dallas to end a three-game winless streak.

 Sean Monahan had a goal and an assist and Andrew Mangiapane, Mikael Backlund and Derek Ryan also scored for Calgary, which improved to 8-2-1 under interim coach Geoff Ward.
 Elias Lindholm added three assists, and goaltender David Rittich made 26 saves while also being credited with his first assist of the season.
 Denis Gurianov scored for Dallas and goalie Ben Bishop stopped 25 of 29 shots.
 The Stars are to 14-5-3 in their past 22 games against the Flames.